What is a Temporary Traffic Regulation Order?

 Traffic Regulation Orders

-- The cost of a Temporary Traffic Regulation Order costs from £1380 which is an upfront fee and includes the cost for advertising.
-The cost of an Emergency Traffic Regulation Notice is £237.
+- A Temporary Traffic Regulation Order costs from £1,486, which is an upfront fee and includes the cost for advertising.
+The cost of an Emergency Traffic Regulation Notice is £264.

 - Applications should be made to the Traffic Management Team.
 We will then consider the effects of the proposed Order on the wider highway network.
 This procedure will take into account many factors.